2) Tickle your tastebuds

 7) Moseley festivals

-Twice a year Moseley's private park becomes home to two major music festivals, Mostly Jazz Funk and Soul and The Moseley Folk Festival.
+Twice a year Moseley's private park becomes home to two major music festivals, Mostly Jazz, Funk and Soul in July and the Moseley Folk & Arts Festival in September.
 Some major names have graced the stage here over the last few years, including The Proclaimers, Chic and Gregory Porter.

 8) Try something new